 I have to admit that at the end of the series I feel sincere pity for JK Rowling’s Severus Snape.
 He’s a pathetic figure.
 Fortunately he isn’t the fandom’s Severus Snape.
 With DHs, Rowling has served up enough of a travesty (or, more properly, a detailed synopsis masquerading as a novel) that the whole production is easily dismissible by any fan who finds it anywhere from disappointing to flat-out unbelievable, and yet does not choose to simply leave the fandom.

 But, really, it’s bad enough that Snape was used and abused by both sides of the conflict.
-It’s bad enough he had it thrown in his face that his hard work to preserve Lily’s child as an atonement, was all in vain since the child was being raised to be slaughtered.
+It’s bad enough he had it thrown in his face that his hard work to preserve Lily’s child as an atonement, was all in vain since the child was being raised to be murdered “at the proper time”.

 • • • •